European Nuclear Society

-Since being founded in 1975, the European Nuclear Society (ENS) has grown to become the largest society in Europe for science, engineering and research in support of the nuclear industry.
-ENS's membership consists of national nuclear societies from 22 European countries, and additionally, Israel.
-Within the membership there are also stakeholder representatives for nuclear technology and research businesses, with around 60 corporate members.
+The European Nuclear Society (ENS) was founded in 1975 has grown to become the largest society in Europe for science, engineering and research in support of the nuclear industry.
+ENS's membership consists of national nuclear societies from 22 European countries.
+Within the membership there are also stakeholder representatives for nuclear technology and research businesses, including 31 corporate members.

-ENS exists to promote the advancement of peaceful uses of nuclear energy on an international level, encouraging networking between countries and facilitating meetings to support global communication on scientific and technical affairs.
+ENS states that its main goal is to promote the advancement of peaceful uses of nuclear energy on an international level, encouraging networking between countries and facilitating meetings to support global communication on scientific and technical affairs.
 ENS also supports education and training in engineering, promotes international standardisation in the nuclear industry, coordinates the activities of the member organisations and develops the expertise and capability needed for the future of the industry.

 One of ENS's activities is organising conferences and workshops, providing a platform for international forums to exchange knowledge, experience, ideas and scientific developments.

-The current president of the European Nuclear Society is Noël Camarcat.
+The current president of the European Nuclear Society is Dr Michèle Coeck, with Honorary President Prof. Frank Deconinck.

-The ENS is member of the International Nuclear Societies Council (INSC).
+The ENS is a member of the International Nuclear Societies Council (INSC).